Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Introduction

+One may straightforwardly construct \cite[e.g.,][]{Carr81} that the system~\eqref{eqUdwadia1} has an approximate slow manifold \(y=-2x^2+\Ord{x^4}\) on which the approximate evolution is \(\dot x=-\tfrac32 x^3+\Ord{x^5}\). \cite{Udwadia2022} then discussed that one could apply a \emph{small} control~\(w:=8x^4(1-2x^2)\) to the system~\eqref{eqUdwadia1}---remarkably applied to the slaved mode~\(y\) not the principal mode~\(x\)---namely

+Then the `closed-loop' controlled system~\eqref{eqUdwadia2} has an exact slow manifold \(y=-2x^2\) with the exact evolution \(\dot x=-\tfrac32x^3+4x^5\). \cite{Udwadia2022} comments that such exact results are useful in the reliable control of systems.
+Equivalently, this is an example of the backwards approach developed herein: for a given system, such as~\eqref{eqUdwadia1}, our backwards approach constructs a nearby system, such as~\eqref{eqUdwadia2}, which possesses an exact invariant manifold, such as \(y=-2x^2\), with its exactly known evolution. \end{example}

+Akin to the comments by \cite{Lamarque2011}, \cite{Udwadia2022} goes on (p.75) to comment that ``Determining the basin of attraction \ldots\ is generally difficult''.
+Here, \cref{lem:nfftd} is an unprecedented lower bound on the size of the basin of attraction, and contributes to answering this identified general difficulty.

-A crucial reformation to empowering this backward theory is to modify the definition of key invariant manifolds (\cref{def:nfnfim}).
-The classic definition of un\slash stable and center manifolds requires the existence of limits as time goes to~\(\pm\infty\) \cite[e.g.]{Henry81, Potzsche2006, Haragus2011, Barreira2007, Aulbach2006}.
-This in turn requires solutions of the dynamical system to be reasonably well-behaved for all time, which places strong constraints on the systems that can be studied---constraints that in applications are often not found, or are hard to establish.
+\paragraph{Finite time theory for non-autonomous systems} The topic of finite time phenomena and associated invariant sets and manifolds are increasingly important in understanding coherent structures, mass transport, and metastability in non-autonomous systems \cite[e.g.,][]{Haller2000, Froyland2010, Froyland2013b, Balasuriya2016}.
+A crucial reformation to empowering backward theory to usefully address such non-autonomous systems is to modify the definition of key invariant manifolds (\cref{def:nfnfim}).
+The classic definition of un\slash stable and center manifolds requires the existence of solutions and their limits as time goes to~\(\pm\infty\) \cite[e.g.,][]{Henry81, Potzsche2006, Haragus2011, Barreira2007, Aulbach2006}.
+This in turn requires solutions of the dynamical system to be reasonably well-behaved for all time, which places strong constraints on the systems that can be studied---constraints that in applications are often not available, or are hard to establish.
 For example, in stochastic systems very rare events will eventually happen in infinite time, requiring global Lipschitz and boundedness that are oppressive in applications.
-By modifying the classic definitions we establish results for finite times, which are useful in many applications, and for a usefully wider range of systems.
+By modifying the classic definitions we establish results for finite times, which are useful in many applications, and for a usefully wide range of systems, as indicated by \cite{Wiggins2005} [p.314]: \begin{quote} finite time, this poses some severe problems with applying dynamical systems-type ideas because dynamical systems theory is often described as the study of the `long time behavior' of a system.
+The mathematical definitions of hyperbolic trajectories, stable and unstable manifolds of hyperbolic trajectories, KAM tori, and chaos are inherently `infinite time' in nature.
+If we have a flow field that is only known for a finite time, and is aperiodic in time so that no inference about the behavior outside the known time interval can be made, how can we possibly proceed with a dynamical systems analysis?
+This is an area \text{of continuing research,} \end{quote} This article makes a significant contribution towards resolving such ``severe problems'' of ``dynamical systems analysis''.